2027 수능특강 영어독해연습 8강 변형문제

 Exercise 3 스마트폰 시대의 빠른 의사소통과 인간성의 상실

-____ kind of rapid response is closely linked to the development of the smartphone.
+This ____ of rapid response is closely linked to the development of the smartphone.

-We expect ____ immediate answer for everything.
+We expect an ____ answer for everything.

 Exercise 4 마지막 기회 관광과 과잉 관광 문제

-Recognizing changes in the natural world caused in part or entirely due to human activities ― such as climate change, pollution and habitat loss ― ____ are pursuing what is referred to as "last chance" tourism.
+Recognizing changes in the natural world caused in part or entirely due to human activities ― ____ as climate change, pollution and habitat loss ― tourists are pursuing what is referred to as "last chance" tourism.

 Exercise 5 과일 가공 폐기물의 재활용과 처리